ibm-cloud-docs/security-compliance/collector-customer.md

 To manually install a collector, you must have access to a server.
-That server must have the following minimum configuration requirements depending on the type of machine that you are using.
+That server must have the following minimum configuration requirements that depend on the type of machine that you are using.

 | Machine type | Minimum requirement |
 |:-------------|:--------------------|